Environmental Biotechnology: Revolutionizing better Sustainability in 2024

 The use of phytoremediation

-• Hyperaccumulator Plants: These GM plants have a high capacity to absorb heavy metals and other pollutants.
+• Hyperaccumulators: GM plants engineered to absorb immense high concentration of heavy metals and pollutants.

 Biofuels and Bioenergy